 When parents are dealing with a depressed or anxious teen, it’s helpful to know that your role as their overall case manager and cheerleader matters.
 “It can feel overwhelming, but the biggest thing parents can do is really expect their child is going to get better and to help their child persist in treatment and ask for more if they are not.
-If kids can persist in treatment, kids do get better,” says Laura Richardson, M.D., MPH, an adolescent medicine specialist at Seattle Children’s.
+If kids can persist in treatment, kids do get better,” says Laura Richardson, M.D., MPH, chief of the division of adolescent medicine at Seattle Children's Hospital.

 Forefront, a suicide-prevention nonprofit, lists the following warning signs of suicide on its website.
-If you observe any of the following signs, call Lifeline at 800-273-TALK (8255).
+If you observe any of the following signs, call Lifeline at 1-800-273-TALK (8255).

 - Talks about wanting to die or kill themselves

-- Searches online for ways to kill themselves or buy a gun
+- Searches online for ways to kill themselves or to buy a gun

 - Talks about feeling trapped, in unbearable pain or about being a burden to others